Poisoning Online Learning Filters: DDoS Attacks and Countermeasures: Controllable Generative Method

-We represent the normal network traffic as a binary adjacency matrix $\bm{\bar{A}} \in \{0,1\}^{N \times N}$ of $N$ different types of requests.
+where $\bm{z} \sim \ \mathcal{N}(\bm{0}, \bm{I}_d)$ is the latent noise sampled from a multivariate standard normal distribution.
+The network traffic is represented as a binary adjacency matrix $\bm{\bar{A}} \in \{0,1\}^{N \times N}$ of $N$ different request types.
 We then sample sets of random walks of length $T$ from adjacency matric $\bm{\bar{A}}$ to use as training data $\bm{x}$ for our model.
-The sampled random walks are network requests where each request could be made up of a sequence $\bm{x} = (x_1, x_2, \ldots, x_{L})$ of sub-requests $x$'s.
-Following~\cite{tann2021rm}, we employ a biased second-order random walk sampling strategy.
-One of the properties of such a random walk is that the walks only include connected sub-requests, which efficiently exploits the sequential nature of requests in real-world network traffic.
+Following a biased second-order random walk sampling strategy, the sampled random walks are network requests where each request could be made up of a sequence $\bm{x} = (x_1, x_2, \ldots, x_{L})$ of sub-requests $x$'s.
+One desirable property of such a random walk is that the walks only include connected sub-requests, which efficiently exploits the sequential nature of requests in real-world network traffic.